What you will take away from this lesson

 What this looks like in practice

-A real session: the user asks the agent to update a dashboard with corrected numbers, then realizes the corrected source was itself wrong, asks for the version history, and reverts to the prior version.
+A real session, running from the smallest kind of change to the largest.
+The user asks for one chart to be recolored, then for the dashboard to be rebuilt against a corrected source, then realizes the corrected source was itself wrong, asks for the version history, and reverts.
 The asset URL never changes across any of it.

 You